 The Center for Gene Therapy has a dedicated translational program that targets muscular dystrophies, with a particular longstanding interest in developing meaningful therapies for the most common forms, including Duchenne muscular dystrophy (DMD) and facioscapulohumeral muscular dystrophy (FSHD).

 Our Center's goals include unraveling disease pathogenesis and developing new treatment paradigms that can be translated from the bench to the bedside.
-All three projects below make use of two critical research cores: the Therapeutic Viral Vector Design and Development Research Core (PI: Louise Rodino-Klapac, PhD; Co-director: Scott Loiler, PhD) and the Muscular Dystrophy Cell and Serum Banking Core (PI: Kim McBride, MD; Co-director: Nicolas Wein, PhD).
+All three projects below make use of two critical research cores: the Therapeutic Viral Vector Design and Development Research Core (Director: Louise Rodino-Klapac, PhD; Co-director: Scott Loiler, PhD) and the Muscular Dystrophy Cell and Serum Banking Core (Director: Kim McBride, MD; Co-director: Nicolas Wein, PhD).

 Project 1 seeks to extend a therapy now entering trials in DMD to other forms of muscular dystrophy, by applying the overexpression of Galgt2, an enzyme that alters skeletal muscle glycosylation to boost the expression of proteins that amerliorate disease.